“Non essere che” in Italian

-In today’s post, we’re going to focus on a very specific expression: “non essere che”.
+In today’s post, we’re going to focus on the expression: non essere che.

 Of course, the verb essere has to be conjugated depending on who you’re referring to.